BREAST AUGMENTATION MASTOPEXY

 Alternatives to Implants

-For individuals who do not wish to increase breast volume significantly, a breast lift alone may be appropriate.
+For individuals who do not wish to increase breast volume significantly, a mastopexy alone may be appropriate.
 In some cases, fat grafting can be used to add moderate volume and improve shape using the patient’s own tissue.
-This may be done alone or in combination with a lift, depending on the goals discussed during the consultation.
+This may be done alone or in combination with a mastopexy, depending on the goals discussed during the consultation.

-Breast augmentation mastopexy is a procedure that combines a breast lift (mastopexy) with the insertion of breast implants to address both loss of volume and changes in breast position.
+Breast augmentation mastopexy is a procedure that combines a mastopexy with the insertion of breast implants to address both loss of volume and changes in breast position.
 There are several surgical approaches available depending on the degree of ptosis (drooping), tissue characteristics, and individual patient factors.

 1. Traditional Augmentation Mastopexy (Single or Staged Approach)